mehulagg/gitlab/doc/development/documentation/structure.md

 A tutorial is an end-to-end walkthrough of a complex workflow or scenario.
 In general, you might consider using a tutorial when:

-- The workflow requires number of sequential steps where each step consists of sub-steps.
+- The workflow requires a number of sequential steps where each step consists of sub-steps.
 - The steps cover a variety of GitLab features or third-party tools.